FrancoVazza/UMAREL_PUBLIC/README.md

 -  sample catalog of [halos](https://owncloud.ia2.inaf.it/index.php/s/7S9QsvSgyq45OXh)
 -  sample ENZO 3D [dataset](https://owncloud.ia2.inaf.it/index.php/s/vrJD56wR8L6CtiY)

-The main parameter file is **parameters_UMAREL.jl**, where the possible choices are explained in detail, while in the main **UMAREL_slurm.jl** file the user can easily change the injected number of particles.
+The main parameter file is **parameters_UMAREL.jl**, where the possible choices are explained in detail, while in the main **UMAREL.jl** file the user can quickly change the injected number of particles, the number of different injecton epochs, and the outputs tag name.

 By default, all outputs are written in a **/out** folder, which the user must locally create.